theupdateframework/taps/tap4.md

 However, if repository A's root role or its top level targets role were to be compromised, all users can be given malicious targets files, even if repository B is not compromised.
-We wish to remedy this case by delegating from the map file so that if either of the two repositories is compromised, the users are not at risk.
+We wish to remedy this case by requiring valid signatures from two repositories, so that if either of the two repositories is compromised, users are not at risk.

 # Rationale